ANALYSIS-Investors brace for market swings as Trump slips in election polls

 The closely-watched betting site PredictIt put Biden 9 points ahead of Trump, compared with a 6-point lead for Trump a month ago.

-"I don't believe we'll get to the election without a substantial spike in volatility," said James McDonald, chief executive of hedge fund Hercules Investment Management.
+"I don't believe we'll get to the election without a substantial spike in volatility," said James McDonald, chief executive of hedge fund Hercules Investments.

 McDonald expects election-related trades to ramp up in the weeks just before the Nov.
 3 general election and plans to deploy options and futures strategies that take advantage of volatility spikes once the results come in.